neneyhsw/ryu_multipath/README.md

 ## Monitor Networks
 This repository use sFlow to monitor network performance.
 Using curl cmd to catch the parameter for multipath weights.
-curl can catch network paramaters by sFlow.
+curl can catch network paramaters on the web by sFlow.
-You can use network monitoring tools(NetFlow, sFlow......) or LLDP Packet to monitor network performance.
+You can also use network monitoring tools(NetFlow, sFlow......) or LLDP Packet to monitor network performance.

 The topology shows:

 <img src=https://github.com/neneyhsw/ryu_multipath/blob/master/topology.jpg width="600" height="350">